stemid/passwordfrank/README.md

 Using
 ====

-Read through settings.py first, the beginning of that file is all about settings for directory names, database and locale.
+ 1. Read and configure settings.py first, it's all about settings for directory names, database and locale.
+ 2. Install web.py and psycopg2 as python libraries.

-Install PostgreSQL database schema from tools directory.
+ 3. Install PostgreSQL database schema from tools directory.
+ 4. Import wordlist into database.
+ 5. Deploy

+To install the PostgreSQL schema you can simply paste it into psql.

+Importing of wordlist is done through REPL pretty easy, standing in the project root dir.

+    >>> from model import db
+    >>> f = open('tools/wordlist.txt')
+    >>> for line in f:
+    ...  (freq, word) = line.split()
+    ...  db.insert('wordlist', frequency=freq, word=word)

 Either deploy using WSGI: